Skip to content

 Salesforce Reports & DashboardsOperational reporting on CRM data; users who live in SalesforceFree with CRM license; limited to Salesforce data; max 2,000 report rows displayed

-CRM Analytics (fka Tableau CRM / Einstein Analytics)Advanced analytics embedded inside Salesforce; AI-powered predictions on CRM dataRequires CRM Analytics license; deeply integrated with Salesforce UI; limited to Salesforce ecosystem data
+CRM Analytics (formerly Tableau CRM)Advanced analytics embedded inside Salesforce; AI-powered predictions on CRM dataRequires CRM Analytics license; deeply integrated with Salesforce UI; limited to Salesforce ecosystem data

 TableauEnterprise BI across all data sources; power users and data analystsSeparate platform; connects to any data source; requires Tableau license; steeper learning curve